ScriptHookFive/SmallMultiTool/README.md

 # SmallMultiTool
 A small Multi Tool with code.
-You can also extend it, no it's just for fun so no hate.
-If you like it, then gib me a like.
+You can also extend it, no cooyright it's just for fun so no hate.
+If you like it, then give me a like.
 The best is noteped++ link to download is here!

 https://notepad-plus-plus.org/downloads/v8.7.1/